Antwerp Diamond Trade Fair

 The Antwerp Diamond Trade Fair (ADTF) is an international trade fair dedicated exclusively to loose polished diamonds.
-The fair will have a new name, BrilliAnt®, at its next edition in 2017.
+The fair was rebranded and renamed to BrilliAnt in 2017.

 Description

 The Antwerp diamond district's leading firms and various foreign firms exhibit high quality natural diamonds of a variety of cuts and sizes, from white diamonds to natural fancy colour diamonds.
 Buyers from jewellery manufacturers and retailers visit the show to source stones and to re-stock.
 The fair is known for its wide selection of diamonds, competitive pricing and services.
 Entry to ADTF is by pre-registration only.

 Networking

-BrilliAnt® will have networking events and seminars.
+BrilliAnt will have networking events and seminars.
 The "Antwerp Diamond Night", a prestigious entertainment evening and dinner for exhibitors and buyers, takes place in Antwerp on the first evening of the show.